jtladner/Courses/PracticalComputing/Fall_2018/Class3_Shell-pt2/readme.md

 # Class 3 - Sept.
 14th 2018
 - In this class we will:
     - Learn to combine bash commands together to create functions and scripts
+    - Learn to use for loops in bash to batch process multiple files

 ### Required Reading (**Must be completed ahead of time**)
 Practical Computing for Biologists, Chapter 6, 16 (p.309-316)